Filing a Complaint

 Boston Police Department (or other local law enforcement)

-Note that the definition of misconduct and the burden of proof under the Simmons Gender-Based Misconduct Policy may differ from Massachusetts criminal law.
-You can seek resolution through the University's gender-based misconduct policy and through a criminal report.
-A report to law enforcement will not change the University's obligation to respond to an incident of gender-based misconduct, but it may briefly delay the timing of an investigation if a law enforcement agency requests the University to delay its process for a reasonable amount of time to allow it to gather evidence.
+Note that the definition of sexual harassment and the burden of proof under the Simmons Sexual Harassment Policy may differ from Massachusetts criminal law.
+You can seek resolution through the University's Sexual Harassment Policy and through a criminal report.
+A report to law enforcement will not change the University's obligation to respond to an incident of sexual harassment, but it may briefly delay the timing of an investigation if a law enforcement agency requests the University to delay its process for a reasonable amount of time to allow it to gather evidence.
 The University's determination of whether a policy violation has occurred is entirely independent of a law enforcement agency's decision to pursue criminal charges against a suspect or the outcome of any criminal prosecution.

-The University values the privacy of individuals involved in the reporting, investigation, and/or resolution of matters subject to this Policy, and is committed to protecting the privacy of individuals involved in a report of gender-based misconduct to the extent it may do so.
+The University values the privacy of individuals involved in the reporting, investigation, and/or resolution of matters subject to this Policy, and is committed to protecting the privacy of individuals involved in a report of sexual harassment to the extent it may do so.
 However, except in limited circumstances involving a small group of “confidential resources,” the University cannot guarantee confidentiality.
-Simmons is legally obligated to address incidents of gender-based misconduct that come to its attention, even when no formal complaint or report is filed.
-This legal obligation could require the University to investigate an allegation of gender-based misconduct, even without a Complainant's participation in such investigation.
+Simmons is legally obligated to address incidents of sexual harassment that come to its attention, even when no formal complaint is filed.
+This legal obligation could require the University to investigate an allegation of sexual harassment, even without a Complainant's participation in such investigation.

-Questions about confidentiality can be directed to the Title IX Coordinator or Deputy Title IX Coordinator.
+Questions about confidentiality can be directed to the Title IX Coordinator or any Deputy Title IX Coordinator.